zuozhenggh/learning-library/data-management-library/database/19c/fundamentals/perform-db19c-prerequisite-tasks/perform-db19c-prerequisite-tasks.md

-# Appendix C Perform Pre-installation Tasks for Oracle Database 19c
+# Appendix B: Perform Pre-installation Tasks for Oracle Database 19c

 ## Overview
 This lab shows you what you need to do to your compute instance before you can install Oracle Database 19c on it.

+Estimated Lab Time: 15 minutes

 ## Objectives
 In this lab, you learn how to do the following: